DarienLibrary/website_content/content/_finished/coronavirus/community.md

 <div class="col-md-6">

 ### Financial Help
+How non-filers can apply for the [Economic Impact Payment/Stimulus check](https://dar.to/3b6qV6J "Economic Impact Payment/Stimulus check").

 See our [Business and Investing databases](https://dar.to/2TiCDmw "Business and Investing databases").
 As well, [Value Line](https://dar.to/3dmKiKj "Value Line") can now be accessed from the comfort of your home.

 Check the [UConn Extension Service](https://dar.to/2wFLE2f "UConn Extension Service") for COVID-19 resources for Connecticut farmers, businesses, and consumers.